andabak/github-pages-with-jekyll/index.md

 ---
-title: "Announcements page for xxxx Network"
+title: "Announcements page for A+S Network"
 ---

-IThis page will be used to cover importantn announcements and staus realated to A and S Networks.
+This page will be used to cover important announcements and staus realated to A and S Networks.